Aliases for GPX2 Gene

 GPX2 (Glutathione Peroxidase 2) is a Protein Coding gene.
 Diseases associated with GPX2 include Colorectal Cancer.
-Among its related pathways are Arachidonic acid metabolism and Cellular Senescence.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Arachidonic acid metabolism.
 GO annotations related to this gene include electron carrier activity and glutathione peroxidase activity.
 An important paralog of this gene is GPX1.

 UniProtKB/Swiss-Prot for GPX2 Gene